When you travel how do you really capture the essence of the places you visit? How well do your travel photographs represent your experience?

 If you are on your own, ask another tourist or a local person to take your photo sometimes.
 Set your camera so it’s easy for them and give them a little instruction on what you want included.
 Don’t assume that if you are standing next to something they will naturally include it in the picture.

-5. Photograph the People You Are Travelling With
+11. Photograph the People You Are Traveling With

 Your friends and family are part of your travel experience.
 Include them in your photos.
 You might like to pick a few themes or ideas to make the same style portraits in the various places you visit.
 Doing this can lead to a whole series of fun photos.